Al-Aswany/management_system/README.md

 ## Approach and Implementation Details

-The system is developed as a custom Frappe application designed to manage core business entities and processes.
-The primary goal was to create a modular and extensible system leveraging the capabilities of the Frappe framework, including its ORM, UI components, and role-based permissions.
+The system is developed as a custom Frappe application, developing a Company Management System that encompasses various features for managing companies, departments, employees, and projects.

 ### Key Modules and Features